enbnt/enbnt.github.io/content/posts/timeseries-dense-sparse-circle.md

   - handling of undefined or not present values &mdash; a zero value does ***not*** mean data was not present for a specific interval

-  - added complexity of supporting multiple response formats at various layers
+  - added complexity of supporting multiple response formats at various layers &mdash; a sparse representation may be good enough for all purposes

 ### Linear Algebra, Machine Learning, Time Series

-While time series databases don't typically distinguish between dense and sparse, and default to thinking about things in a **sparse** manner, Machine Learning comes at this from the completely opposite direction.
+While time series databases don't typically distinguish between dense and sparse (and default to ***sparse***), Machine Learning comes at this from the completely opposite direction.
 The concept of a Tensor or Matrix (not the movie with Keanu, trench coats, and green runes raining down CRT monitors) is a Linear Algebraic concept used throughout various Machine Learning frameworks (see: [TensorFlow](https://www.tensorflow.org), [Torch](https://pytorch.org), [Apache Spark](https://spark.apache.org)).
 The default way of thinking about vectors in this space are as **dense** structures.
-Instead of being associated specifically with time, the location/index of a piece of data within the vector *could* be the the value of a property/feature/dimension of a vector.
+Instead of being associated specifically with time, the location/index of a piece of data within the vector *could* be the value of a property/feature/dimension of a vector.
 A very important caveat is that these libraries base density and sparsity off of zero values - if something is not present in a sparse vector, the value is assumed to be zero.
 This is not consistent with telemetry data for distributed systems, where